CSCI 159 Midterm and Final Exam Info/Prep

-Quizzes are closed notes and closed book, but the student is permitted to bring one double-sided 8.5"x11" cheat sheet.
+The midterm is hand written (paper/pencil), closed notes and closed book and no electronics permitted, but the student is permitted to bring one double-sided 8.5"x11" cheat sheet.

-Individual work: as with all work in this course, quizzes and exams must be strictly individual efforts.
-The student is not permitted to seek or accept assistance from other individuals in completing any portion of the quiz.
+Individual work: as with all work in this course, midterms and final exams must be strictly individual efforts.
+The student is not permitted to seek or accept assistance from other individuals in completing any portion of any exam.
 Similarly, students are not permitted to provide assistance to other students in completing any portion of the quiz/exam.
 Note that VIU policies consider both parties to be committing academic misconduct in such situations, and both parties may incur the resulting penalties.
 The use of AI tools (e.g. chatGPT) to generate whole or partial solutions is not permitted.

 Final exam

-The final exam will be worth 40% of your total grade and will be held in person in the gym during the scheduled VIU exam period (date/time TBA)
+The final exam will be worth 45% of your total grade and will be held in person in the gym during the scheduled VIU exam period: (time, date, and location TBA).

 The exam must be written at the time/location specified.
 Exceptions will only be made for officially documented illnesses or emergencies, in which case the student is expected to contact their instructor as soon as possible and arrange for a make-up exam to be taken as soon as possible.
 The make-up exam will NOT be the same exam given to the rest of the class.